-Most centres offer courses that you can enrol on at short notice, but many of the more popular ones,need to be booked well in advance.
+Most centres offer courses that you can enrol on at short notice, but many of the more popular ones need to be booked well in advance.

-Ashtanga yoga is an approach developed by K Pattabhi Jois of Mysore (wwww.kpjayi.org), who also studied under Krishnamacharya.
+Ashtanga yoga is an approach developed by K Pattabhi Jois of Mysuru, who also studied under Krishnamacharya.
 Unlike Iyengar yoga, which centres around a collection of separate asanas, Ashtanga links various postures into a series of flowing moves called vinyasa, with the aim of developing strength and agility.
 The perfect synchronization of movement with breath is a key objective throughout these sequences.
-Although a powerful form it can be frustrating for beginners as each move has to be perfected before moving on to the next one.
+Although a powerful form, it can be frustrating for beginners as each move has to be perfected before moving on to the next one.

-The other most influential Indian yoga teacher of the modern era has been Swami Vishnu Devananda, an acolyte of the famous sage Swami Sivanda, who established the International Sivananda Yoga Vedanta Center (wwww.sivananda.org), with more than twenty branches in India and abroad.
+The other most influential Indian yoga teacher of the modern era has been Swami Vishnu Devananda, an acolyte of the famous sage Swami Sivanda, who established the International Sivananda Yoga Vedanta Center, with more than thirty branches in India and abroad.
 Sivananda-style yoga tends to introduce elements in a different order from its counterparts – teaching practices regarded by others as advanced to relative beginners.
 This fast-forward approach has proved particularly popular with Westerners, who flock in their thousands to intensive introductory courses staged at centres all over India – the most renowned of them at Neyyar Dam, in the hills east of the Keralan capital, Thiruvananthapuram.

 Meditation is often practised after a session of yoga, when the energy of the body has been awakened, and is an essential part of both Hindu and Buddhist practice.
 In both religions, meditation is considered the most powerful tool for understanding the true nature of mind and self, an essential step on the path to enlightenment.
 In Vedanta, meditation’s aim is to realize the true self as non-dual Brahman or godhead – the foundation of all consciousness and life.
-Moksha (or liberation – the Nirvana of the Buddhists), achieved through disciplines of yoga and meditation, eventually helps believers release the soul from endless cycles of birth and rebirth.
+Moksha (or liberation – the nirvana of the Buddhists), achieved through disciplines of yoga and meditation, eventually helps believers release the soul from endless cycles of birth and rebirth.

 Ashrams and centres

 Ashrams can range in size from just a handful of people to several thousand, and their rules, regulations and restrictions vary enormously.
 Some offer on-site accommodation, others will require you to stay in the nearest town or village.
 Some charge Western prices, others local prices, and some operate on a donation basis.
 Many ashrams have set programmes each day, while others are less structured, teaching as and when requested.
 In addition to these traditional Indian places to learn yoga and meditation techniques, dozens of smaller centres open in the coastal resorts of Goa and Kerala during the winter, several of them staffed by internationally famous teachers.
-The more prominent of these are listed below.